An Autobiographical Word

 My research continues to return to questions of how Christians live faithfully and proclaim their ethics truthfully in culture.
 But this issue gets much more specific when we get more concrete about which Christians, in which culture, at which era.
 I am especially called to speak to how evangelical and Baptist Christians in the United States of America are to live in a time which I perceive to be a moment of gathering national and global decline that could lead to civilizational collapse.
 Sometimes my work has focused on the shaping of disciples in the life of the church.
 (See especially Bolder Pulpit, Preparing for Christian Ministry, and Getting Marriage Right.)
 Other times my work has turned to the question of how Baptist and Christian universities should understand the nature of their work.
 See The Future of Christian Higher Education and The Scholarly Vocation and the Baptist Academy, as well as numerous articles.
 And much of the time my work has turned to the arena of government and politics.
 (See Toward a Just and Caring Society, Christians and Politics beyond the Culture Wars, The Future of Faith in American Politics, A New Evangelical Manifesto, and Religious Faith, Torture and Our National Soul.)
 These latter books have been accompanied by a considerable amount of activism and direct engagement on issues such as human rights and the environment.

 While I plan to continue such engagement, in the next stage of the journey I want to dig deeper in the theological and ethical tradition of the church (and beyond) to try to articulate a comprehensive moral vision sturdy enough and broad enough to ground at least my version of Christian social ethics for the 21st century.
 Suggestions of this digging are found in my Only Human.
-I have just published a book, it is a scholarly work, currently titled Sacredness of Human Life, that explores the intellectual roots of this majestic moral norm, the arguments of those who reject that norm, and the moral implications of the concept for humanity today.
+I have just published The Sacredness of Human Life, that explores the intellectual roots of this majestic moral norm, the arguments of those who reject that norm, and the moral implications of the concept for humanity today.
 I think that properly understood it brings together the concerns of such disparate strands of thought as are found in the natural rights tradition, liberationism, feminism, eco-theology, and personalism together with classic themes in Christian and Jewish thought.
 It is the only future for the human race; we learn to value each other as sacred or we will eventually perish together.